Undergraduate pathology summer school

-Open to medical students in any year of training, our fourth annual Pathology Summer School will offer the opportunity to find out about the wide range of pathology specialties through a mixture of lectures and small-group breakout sessions.
+This is an annual event open to medical students in any year of training, offering the opportunity to find out about the wide range of pathology specialties through a mixture of lectures and small-group interactive breakout sessions.
 This free two-day course will give you a chance to talk to current trainees and established consultants about their careers.

 This is not a revision course but a chance to learn more about the role of pathology in healthcare, including current research and future advances.
 The content will be relevant whether you are considering a career in pathology or not; all doctors use pathology services and benefit from a greater understanding of the specialty.